feelSpace/FSLib-iOS/docs/README.md

 The navigation API consists of the class `FSNavigationController` and the protocol `FSNavigationDelegate`.
 All methods required to connect a belt and control the vibration signal for navigation are in the `FSNavigationController`.
 The `FSNavigationDelegate` is the protocol that contains callbacks from the navigation controller.

+Please check the module `FSLibIOsNaviDemo` for an example of application that use the navigation API.

 :warning: It is not possible to use at the same time the navigation API and the general purpose API.
 The navigation API is a layer on top of the general purpose API.
-The navigation controller must register as connection delegate and command delegate to work properly.
+Only one delegate can register to the general purpose API, and the navigation layer already register itself as delegate.

 ## Connection and disconnection of a belt